Admissions FAQs

 Nonsuch High School for Girls and Wallington High School for Girls admit only girls.

-For a place at Wilson’s School in Year 7 September 2024, you must register your child to take the Selective Eligibility Test by completing the online Registration Form which can be accessed here.
+For a place at Wilson’s School in Year 7 September 2026, you must register your child to take the Selective Eligibility Test by completing the online Registration Form which can be accessed here.
 This online Registration Form can also be accessed via the websites of Greenshaw High School, Nonsuch High School for Girls, Sutton Grammar School, Wilson’s School, Wallington High School for Girls and Wallington County Grammar School.

-The online Registration Form will be available to complete online from 1 May 2023.
-The closing date for the completion of the Registration Form is midnight on Friday 4th August 2023.
+The online Registration Form will be available to complete online from 1 May 2025.
+The closing date for the completion of the Registration Form is midnight on Friday 1st August 2025.

 No late registrations will be accepted under any circumstances.

-Please note there is an earlier deadline of 16th June 2023 for submission of requests for special adjustments for candidates with SEN, and for supporting evidence (see further information in the section about What if my child has special needs or medical requirements that I think should be taken into account?).
+Please note there is an earlier deadline of 13th June 2025 for submission of requests for special adjustments for candidates with SEN, and for supporting evidence (see further information in the section about What if my child has special needs or medical requirements that I think should be taken into account?).

 There is no overseas provision; in order to sit the test your child must be present at one of the participating schools.
-For SET these will be Greenshaw High School, Nonsuch High School for Girls, Sutton Grammar School, Wallington County Grammar School, Wallington High School for Girls and Wilson’s School.
+For the SET these will be Greenshaw High School, Nonsuch High School for Girls, Sutton Grammar School, Wallington County Grammar School, Wallington High School for Girls and Wilson’s School.

 Girls who pass the SET will be invited to sit the Second Stage Entrance Examination at either Nonsuch High School or Wallington Girls.
 Boys who pass the SET will be invited to sit the Second Stage Entrance Examination at either Sutton Grammar School, Wilson’s School or Wallington County Grammar School.
 Greenshaw High School do not hold a Second Stage Entrance Examination.